CancerDataAggregator/CDA-HelpDesk/docs/Schema/schema_subject.md

                     },
                     {
                         "name": "method_of_diagnosis",
-                        "description": "The method used to confirm the patients malignant diagnosis", "mode": "NULLABLE",
+                        "description": "The method used to confirm the subjects malignant diagnosis", "mode": "NULLABLE",
                         "type": "STRING"
                     },